gaverhae/blog/blog/content/md/posts/2021-09-19-git-elements.md

 ### `commit` objects

-This is the one that ties everything togther.
+This is the one that ties everything together.
 Like `tree` objects, `commit` objects can be thought of as text files.
 Their structure is a little bit more complicated, though: they have a number of headers, some of which are optional, followed by a content.
 A bit like HTTP requests have a set of headers followed